AnjayGoel/stable-roommate-generalised/README.md

 [![Tests](https://github.com/AnjayGoel/stable-roommate-generalised/actions/workflows/test.yml/badge.svg)](https://github.com/AnjayGoel/stable-roommate-generalised/actions/workflows/test.yml)

-A heuristic algorithm for solving the generalised stable roommate problem, inspired by the difficulty of forming optimal groups for collaborative projects.
-While this algorithm doesn't guarantee a stable solution, it does provides a good approximation in reasonable time.
+A heuristic algorithm for solving a generalised [stable roommate problem](https://en.wikipedia.org/wiki/Stable_roommates_problem), i.e. forming `k` groups out of `n` people when each person has some preference for others.
+This was inspired by the difficulty in forming groups for college projects.
+While this algorithm doesn't guarantee a stable solution, it does provide a good approximation in reasonable time.

 ## Overview

 Traditional stable roommate algorithms use ordinal preferences (rankings).
-This implementation uses **cardinal preferences** (numerical ratings) because they:
+This implementation uses cardinal preferences (numerical ratings) because they:

 - Carry more information about preference intensity
 - Are easier to collect from participants